11-month Bachelor of Education Program

-Elementary & Middle Years Option
+Elementary & Middle Years Cohorts

 Teacher candidates in the elementary & middle years option learn together in “cohorts” organized by a particular theme or pedagogical approach.
 Cohort members take courses together and are assigned practicum placements in schools within specific school districts.

-Arts-Based & Creativity (ABC) Cohort
+Arts-Based & Creativity (ABC)

 While becoming qualified to teach all elementary grades, K to 7, the focus of ABC, Arts-Based & Creativity, is on inquiring into education through the practices of teachers and artists.
 Instructional leaders in the cohort include specialists in music, art and drama.
 A background in visual or performing arts is not necessary, but a passion for the arts is an asset.
 Teacher candidates will be encouraged to develop their own philosophy of teaching in an atmosphere enriched through exposure to arts-based instruction.